Metre and Memorisation

 Who are the team and what do they bring?

-- Dr William Wooten (English) is a literary critic and poet, and co-director of the Bristol Poetry Institute.
+• William Wooten (English, University of Bristol) is a literary critic and poet, and co-director of the Bristol Poetry Institute.
 William’s own poetry employs a wide variety of metrical forms.
 He has experience of giving literary events and talking about poetry to schools.
 William’s research into the poetry of Walter de la Mare raised questions about the affective qualities of certain metres in relation to memorisation.

-- Prof Chris Jarrold’s (Psychological Science) research has focused on children’s cognitive development, and particularly on the processes that support goal-directed behaviour and the maintenance of information in immediate memory, abilities that in turn affect children’s control of behaviour, and aspects of their language learning and educational attainment.
+• Chris Jarrold (Psychological Science, University of Bristol) has focused on children’s cognitive development in his research, and particularly on the processes that support goal-directed behaviour and the maintenance of information in immediate memory, abilities that in turn affect children’s control of behaviour, and aspects of their language learning and educational attainment.

-- Dr Nina Kazanina (Psychological Science) primary area of research has been psychology and cognitive neuroscience of language, spanning from sentence processing and speech perception to acquisition of syntax and meaning.
+• Nina Kazanina (Psychological Science, University of Bristol) is a researcher whose primary area has been psychology and cognitive neuroscience of language, spanning from sentence processing and speech perception to acquisition of syntax and meaning.
 This project accords well with her past research and experimentation on language use and development.

 The research team intends to seek further funding to expand and develop the research.